Open Brethren: North America

-Itinerant preachers carried both the open brethren to North America after the middle of the 19th century.
+Itinerant preachers carried both the open brethren to North America after the middle of the nineteenth century.
 Darby made a number of visits in the 1870s and his emphasis on prophecy was influential.
 The Brethren movement has spread throughout the United States and Canada through evangelistic endeavours, immigration from the UK and Commonwealth countries, and by attracting Christians from other backgrounds with its emphasis on Biblicism, centrality of the Lord's Supper and equality of all believers under Christ, as well as its avoidance of denominational governance.
 Open Brethren congregations in America often are barely distinguishable from other evangelical denominations on the outside and often engage in joint efforts with other Christians in their communities.
 On the other hand, some previously thriving Brethren assemblies have seen dwindling attendances in recent years due in part to the lack of strong denominational loyalties and cultural discomfort with some brethren practices, such as head covering for women and silence of women in preaching and teaching in main services.
 In America, the designation of the building in which Open Brethren assemblies meet most often include the word "Chapel" in their formal name, combined with a biblical place name or principle or otherwise a local geographic feature—for instance, Bethany Chapel, Central Gospel Chapel, Park Road Bible Chapel, Riverview Believers Chapel.
 But unlike many other Christian groups, the names of Christian saints, (e.g. Paul, Luke) are rarely or never used.
 Closed groups, however, avoid "taking a name" to their group.
 A Closed group building is referred to as a "Meeting Room" or "Gospel Hall", and the word "Chapel" is avoided.